ted-xie/FinancialModels_AmazonF1/README.md

 # Monte Carlo financial models on Amazon F1 instances
 ## Introduction
-This repository includes F1-optimized implementations of four Monte Carlo financial models, namely:
+This repository includes F1-optimized implementations of four Monte Carlo financial models, in one folder for each model, namely:
   - the European and the Asian options of the the [Black-Scholes model](https://github.com/KitAway/BlackScholes_MonteCarlo),
   - the European and the European barrier options the [Heston model](https://github.com/KitAway/HestonModel_MonteCarlo).